-The bill establishes new radon mitigation requirements for residential construction in Iowa, mandating that all new single-family and two-family homes include passive radon mitigation methods.
-This requirement will apply only to construction that begins after the adoption of the new regulations.
-Additionally, the bill introduces a radon mitigation system tax credit, which allows taxpayers to reduce their individual and corporate income taxes by the cost of purchasing and installing a radon mitigation system, up to a maximum of one thousand dollars.
+The bill establishes new radon mitigation requirements for residential construction in Iowa, mandating that all new single-family and two-family homes include passive radon mitigation methods as part of the state building code.
+This requirement will only apply to construction that begins after the adoption of the new regulations.
+Additionally, the bill introduces a radon mitigation system tax credit, which allows taxpayers to reduce their individual and corporate income tax liabilities by the cost of purchasing and installing a radon mitigation system, up to a maximum of one thousand dollars.

 Statutes affected: Introduced: 422.12